spaylor4/personal-website/content/authors/admin/_index.md

 - Visitors
 ---

 Shannon Paylor is a data scientist passionate about using data across a variety of subjects to answer questions more efficiently.
-She is currently applying her skills in the more paper-based world of the Yosemite National Park Archives, where she is exploring improvements that can be made by implementing machine learning APIs.
+She is currently pursuing her Master's in Data Science at UVA, where she is working on a capstone project with the [National Radio Astronomy Observatory](https://public.nrao.edu) using machine learning to search their image archive for dust in protostellar outflows.

-Shannon has a background in statistics and has previously worked for a digital marketing agency, a news organization, and a baseball team.
+Shannon has a background in statistics and has previously worked for a digital marketing agency, a news organization, a college baseball team, and the Yosemite National Park Archives.
 She enjoys working with Python and R, among other tools.
-Her most recent Halloween costume was pandas.
+She once dressed as pandas for Halloween.